huzecong/nnlib/docs/utils.rst

 String
 ------

-The :mod:`string` module provides methods for name manipulation and natural logging.
+The ``string`` module provides methods for name manipulation and natural logging.

 .. autofunction:: ordinal
 .. autofunction:: to_camelcase